 Student ID #: Batch Number:

 Last Name: First: MI:

 Address:

 City: State: Zip:

 Phone #:

 E-mail:

 Program:

-I would like to request to cancel my registration and enrollment.
-I am aware that all nonrefundable fees including the application fee, cost of books, uniforms, and other nonrefundable fees, as identified in the enrollment contract, will not be returned to me.

-I am aware that I have right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
-I am aware that after at the first class session, or the seventh day after enrollment, whichever is later, my refund will be prorated based on the number of completed hours until the College receives my written cancellation request.
-I am aware that refunds may take up to 30 business days and I may request my transcripts (if applicable) in writing.
+I would like to request to cancel my registratio including the application fee, cost of books, un enrollment contract, will not be returned to me.
+I am aware that I have right to cancel the enroll attendance at the first class session, or the severafter at the first class session, or the seventh darbased on the number of completed hours until that refunds may take up to 30 business days at My request will be considered effective the dat liforms, and other nonrefund.
+Iment agreement and obtain on the day after enrollment, which ever the College receives my write and I may request my transcript. a refund of charges paid through hichever is later.
+I am aware that er is later, my refund will be prorated tten cancellation request.
+I am aware ipts (if applicable) in writing.

-My request will be considered effective the date it is received by the College.
+, , ,

 Student Signature:

 Date: